 Abstract: We study the formation of international climate coalitions with sophisticated policy makers.
-They strategically predict the consequences of their membership decisions in climate negotiations, and they use an integrated assessment model of the economy and the climate in their decision making.
+They strategically predict the consequences of their membership decisions in climate negotiations and use an integrated assessment model of the economy and the climate in their decision making.
 We analytically characterise the equilibrium number of coalitions and their number of signatories with certain types of heterogeneity.
-With a richer structure of energies we also investigate numerically possible coalition outcomes for a calibrated model.
-We confirm our analytical heterogeneity results and in contrast to earlier approaches to coalition formation based on internal and external stability, much larger coalitions can be sustained in equilibrium and large and small coalitions can exist alongside each other.
-Sophisticated policy makers would lead to more mitigation of global warming.
+The special structure of our model drastically reduces the computational complexity of coalition formation with heterogeneous countries.
+We also investigate numerically possible coalition outcomes for a calibrated model with an exhaustible and inexhaustible energy sector.
+In contrast to earlier approaches to coalition formation based on internal and external stability, much larger coalitions can be sustained in equilibrium alongside smaller ones.
+Sophisticated policy makers thus give rise to more mitigation of global warming.

 Abstract: This paper develops a framework to examine the role of public information in dynamic self-enforcing International Environmental Agreements (IEAs) on climate change, where the countries interact either in implicit or in coalitional agreements.
 In a stochastic model, where the social cost of Greenhouse Gasses (GHG) is an unknown random variable, an information sender, such as the Intergovernmental Panel on Climate Change (IPCC), can control the release of verifiable information about the unknown state variable to the countries.
 We show that the communication of information can lead to an increase in the emission abatement levels of the countries, even that of the free riders of a climate coalition, and potentially increases size of the climate coalition.
 We derive the equilibrium learning outcome of both dynamic games.
 Among all cases, in only one clearly defined case the sender and the society as a whole benefit from withholding information.
 However, this case vanishes as the sender gets perfectly informed about the underlying social cost.